RickStrahl/Westwind.QueueMessageManager/Readme.md

 ![Westwind.MessageQueueing](https://raw.github.com/RickStrahl/Westwind.QueueMessageManager/master/QueueManager_Diagram.png)

 ### Data Providers
-The implementation of this library is based on replacable data providers using the QueueMessageManager abstract class.
+The implementation of this library is based on replaceable data providers using the QueueMessageManager abstract class.
 The following providers are provided:

 * **QueueMessageManagerSql**